mehwisha01/Design-Portfolio/content/posts/FourQ/index.md

 ## Prototyping

 These prototypes were created and tested by different set of users while incorporating their feedback in the next iteration.
-Due to legal concers, full prototypes are not shared on these Figma links.
+Due to NDA, full prototypes are not shared on these Figma links.

 <a href="https://www.figma.com/file/IzidIlQNitVbmqoIbVPl5D/OneBiller?node-id=0%3A1">Figma Link </a>

-<a href="https://www.figma.com/file/SI5ZE4nKcGQSVyBB0x3duC/FourQ?node-id=783%3A0"> Product Upgrades </a>

-<a href = "https://www.figma.com/proto/SI5ZE4nKcGQSVyBB0x3duC/FourQ?node-id=2443%3A0&scaling=min-zoom&page-id=2259%3A2098&starting-point-node-id=2259%3A2099"> Clickable prototype </a>
+<a href = "https://www.figma.com/file/IzidIlQNitVbmqoIbVPl5D/OneBiller?node-id=105%3A8511"> Clickable prototype </a>

 <a href = "https://www.figma.com/file/ViAQgeCRqZbHmXVVmKPsHP/Four-Q-WIP?node-id=2071%3A5911"> Report Dashboard </a>

-<a href = "https://www.figma.com/file/SI5ZE4nKcGQSVyBB0x3duC/FourQ?node-id=4219%3A24704"> Product based Report </a>

 ## Journey Mapping

 With journey mapping, I was able to see the user flow and how we can create a brand with user loyalty.

-<a href ="https://www.figma.com/file/SI5ZE4nKcGQSVyBB0x3duC/FourQ?node-id=1847%3A1830"> Journey Maps </a>
+<a href ="https://www.figma.com/file/IzidIlQNitVbmqoIbVPl5D/OneBiller?node-id=105%3A9327"> Journey Maps </a>

 ## Usability Testing